guhandi/ObjectiveSubjectiveApp/README.md

 # ObjectiveSubjectiveHealth

 ## Overview
-This project is a participant-first platform for collecting, managing, and licensing physiological data.
-It includes a web application built with FastAPI and a SQLite database to handle data acquisition from various tasks and surveys.
+ObjectiveSubjectiveHealth is a participant-first platform designed to revolutionize the collection, management, and licensing of physiological data.
+The system is built to support a wide range of data types, including EEG, wearables, and cognitive task data, with a focus on participant engagement and data quality.
+The platform consists of three main components:

+1. **Participant App (Front-End)**: A mobile and web application where participants can upload data from supported devices, complete structured tasks, and view their data quality and usage history.

+2. **Data Infrastructure (Back-End Engine)**: A cloud-native system for real-time data ingestion, validation, and processing, with AI-powered preprocessing pipelines and a smart royalty engine for data monetization.

+3. **Research & Licensing Dashboard (Partner Portal)**: A secure interface for researchers and developers to access and license structured datasets for various applications.

 ## Project Structure
-- **src/**: Contains the main FastAPI application code.
+- **src/**: Contains the main FastAPI application code, including API endpoints and database interactions.
 - **tasks/**: Includes HTML files for surveys and cognition tasks.
   - **surveys/**: Contains survey HTML files like `daily_core.html`, `behavioral.html`, and `wellbeing.html`.
-  - **cognition/**: Contains cognition task HTML files like `stroop_1min_v1.html`, `pvt.html`, and `wm.html`.
+  - **cognition/**: Contains cognition task HTML files like `stroop.html`, `pvt.html`, and `wm.html`.
 - **data/**: Directory for storing raw and processed data.
 - **scripts/**: Python scripts for data analysis and feature extraction.
 - **tests/**: Test cases and utilities.